joshfry/chores-app/ai-docs/USER_FLOWS.md

    - Validates user exists
    - Generates magic link token
    - Sends magic link to email
-5. Success message displayed: "📧 Magic link sent!
-Check your email and click the link to sign in."
+5. Success message displayed inline: "📧 Check your email!
+We've sent a magic link to [email].
+Click the link in the email to sign in."
-6. User remains on login page (can navigate away)
+6. User stays on login page, waiting for email
+7. User clicks magic link from email → redirected to `/verify?token=...`

 #### Form Validation: